AowynB/NQueens/write-up/write-up.typ

 However, the space complexity will be better, since we can apply a set of "clever tricks" to cut down on the number of possible things we need to check, though it will still be bounded by the space usage.

 == The Full Beast
+One of the main tricks applied by our algorithm requires a small explanation.

 #pagebreak()
 #bibliography("sources.bib")